spark2k06/PCXT_MiSTer/SW/mcga/README.md

 `mcga13tsr.com` is a development DOS TSR for MCGA mode `13h` bring-up with the unmodified IBM EGA option ROM.

+See `DELIVERY.md` for the selected integration path and tradeoffs.

 It hooks `INT 10h` and handles:

 - `AX=0013h`: enables the RTL mode `13h` path through temporary port `03CDh`